Ait M'Hamed: Water resources

 The rural commune of Ait M'hamed suffers from a clear lack of water resources.
 It is crossed by 8 "wadis", the majority of which are temporary; two are permanent but their flow is low.
 The springs are mainly used for the supply of drinking water and the majority of them are not developed.
 Wells are rare and suffer from a lack of groundwater.
 As a result, the supply of drinking water is one of the major problems for the population of the commune.

+Economic activities

 Livestock farming

 This is the main activity of the population, It is dominated by goats followed by sheep, Extensive livestock farming, Livestock farming completely dependent on the forest, Clear lack of supervision, Beekeeping is gaining ground in certain areas.

 Agriculture

 Second main activity after livestock farming.
 Dominated by cereal crops, particularly barley.
 The irrigated area is very small.
 Very infertile land with significant erosion.
 Lack of supervision.
 Absence of farmers' organizations.